Renzlawr/tailwind/README.md

 ## Helpful Tools

 I would recomment downloading the VS Code extension Tailwind CSS IntelliSense [here](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) as it provides us with autocomplete, hover previews, syntax highlighting, and linting!

-### Optional
-## Using Tailwind CSS with Preprocessors

-Tailwind CSS is a PostCSS plugin so nothing is stopping you from using it with popular preprocessors like Sass.
-We installed PostCSS earlier so all we have to do is add this code to our `postcss.config.js` file

-    module.exports = {
-        plugins: {
-            'postcss-import': {},
-            tailwindcss: {},
-            autoprefixer: {},
-        }
-    }

-Make sure any @import statement is at the top of your file